Peter Coogan

+Peter M. Coogan (/ˈkuːgən/) is an American comics scholar.
+He is the co-founder and co-chair of the Comics Arts Conference, which runs during San Diego Comic-Con and WonderCon.
+Since 2009 he has taught for the American Culture Studies Program at Washington University in St. Louis, and he served as the Communication Lab Coordinator at the George Warren Brown School of Social Work at Washington University in St. Louis from 2012 to 2024.

 Biography

 Peter Coogan gained a doctorate in American Studies from Michigan State University, with his dissertation “The Secret Origin of the Superhero: The Emergence of the Superhero Genre in America from Daniel Boone to Batman” (2002), which he revised for wider publication in 2006 (see below).

 He coined the term Wold-Newtonry in a paper titled "Wold-Newtonry: Theory and Methodology for the Literary Archeology of the Wold Newton Universe."
 In it, he talks about literary archaeology, a term which he says was inspired (for him) by Warren Ellis's term mystery archeologists in Ellis and Cassaday's Planetary comics.
 The paper is available online at Philip José Farmer's Wold Newton pages, and as a chapter in Win Scott Eckert's (ed.)
 Myths for the Modern Age book, published by MonkeyBrain Books.

 Coogan co-edited (with Randall William Scott) the Comic Art Studies newsletter and also set up the Comics Studies Email service to "coordinate communication about comic scholarship."
 The newsletter's motto was Comica Amica Nobicum ("Comics Are Our Friends!") and originated from the Russel B. Nye Popular Culture Collection, to "facilitate communication about the Comic Art Collection at Michigan State University, and communication about public comics collecting and scholarship in general."

 In 2005, Coogan presented a paper titled "The Definition of the Superhero" at the interdisciplinary Holy Men in Tights Superheroes Conference at the School of Art History, Cinema, Classics & Archaeology (AHCCA), University of Melbourne in Melbourne, Australia.

-In 2012, Coogan was award the Inkpot Award.
+In 2012, Coogan was awarded the Inkpot Award.

-Institute for Comics Studies

-Coogan is the founder of the Institute for Comics Studies.
-The mission of the Institute for Comics Studies is to promote the study, understanding, recognition, and cultural legitimacy of comics.

 Comics Arts Conference

-Coogan is co-founder (with Randy Duncan), co-chair, and co-organizer of the Comics Arts Conference which is held annually at the San Diego Comic-Con International and at WonderCon.
+Coogan is co-founder (with Randy Duncan), co-chair, and co-organizer of the Comics Arts Conference which is held annually at San Diego Comic-Con and at WonderCon.
 The purpose of the conference is to "bring together comics scholars, practitioners, critics, and historians who want to be involved in the dynamic process of evolving an aesthetic and a criticism of the comics art form."